thingsboard/thingsboard.github.io/docs/mqtt-broker/other/proxy-protocol.md

     - The client's **source IP** and **port**.
     - The proxy's **destination IP** and **port**.
     - The **protocol type** (TCP over IPv4 or IPv6).
-3. TBMQ, with PROXY Protocol enabled, reads this header first, extracts the real client information, and then continues processing the MQTT data (starting with the CONNECT message).
+3. TBMQ, with PROXY Protocol enabled, reads this header first, extracts the real client information, and then continues processing the application data:
+    - For plain MQTT/WS connections: TBMQ processes the MQTT CONNECT packet next.
+    - For TLS-secured MQTT/WS connections: TBMQ proceeds with the **TLS handshake** after parsing the header.

 - In **PROXY Protocol v1**, this header is sent in **ASCII** format, e.g.:
   ```